• Skip to main content

 You get to tell your money where you want it to go ahead of time.

-The steps to creating a cash flow plan are pretty simple:
+The steps to make a cash flow plan are pretty simple:

 1. Look at your “typical” budget that you have created.